Washim

 Washim, also known as Vatsagulma, is a city and a Municipal Council in Washim district in the Indian state of Maharashtra.
 Washim is the district headquarters of Washim district.

 History

-Washim was known earlier known as Vatsagulma and it was the capital of the Vatsagulma line of Vakataka dynasty.
+Washim was known earlier as Vatsagulma and it was the capital of the Vatsagulma line of Vakataka dynasty.
 During British times Washim was bifurcated in into two separated districts namely Akola and Yavatmal.

 Washim district was formed on 1 July 1998.
 It again became a district in 1998 by splitting Akola district, to advance the development, and governance of newly formed Washim district.